The Best Sex Toy Cleaners For Those That Take Hygiene Seriously

 This is a debatable topic.

-As Carol explained, regular soap will fight germs.
+Regular soap will fight germs and may be your safest bet.
 It’s wise to select one that’s gentle and body-friendly.

 Still, some folks simply feel better knowing that they’re using something labeled as antibacterial or antimicrobial.
 If that includes you, the soap selection is the dealer’s choice, but select a mild, body-safe product either way.